Virtual Districts Are the Only Ones Growing in Alaska

 Alaska's post-COVID enrollment gains were an illusion.
 The state is now 3,272 students below pre-pandemic levels, and correspondence growth masked deeper traditional losses.

 Three correspondence districts added 5,880 students since 2020 while traditional districts lost thousands.
-Mat-Su Borough is the sole traditional exception.
+Even Mat-Su's apparent growth is driven by a new virtual program.

 Black enrollment fell from 3,317 to 2,669 since 2020, the steepest decline of any racial group and nearly eight times the statewide rate.